-We are pleased to offer two Supplemental/Advanced Practicum Traineeships at the University of San Francisco Counseling and Psychological Services (CAPS) for the 2019-2020 training year.
-The Advanced Practicum Trainee has the opportunity to enhance their skills in substance use assessment and intervention, consultation, psychoeducational outreach, and evidence-based behavioral health interventions.
-Our approach provides the trainee with an exposure to working in a University Counseling Center with a diverse licensed and training staff.
-In addition to supervision, training activities include attendance at didactic presentations and CAPS sponsored continuing education workshops.
+We are pleased to offer two Supplemental/Advanced Practicum Traineeships at the University of San Francisco Counseling & Psychological Services (CAPS) for the 2023–2024 training year.
+The Advanced Practicum Trainee has the opportunity to enhance their skills in brief integrative therapy, single session therapy, group therapy, evidence-based skills workshops, substance use assessment and intervention, triage assessment and disposition planning, consultation, psychoeducational outreach, and evidence-based behavioral health interventions.
+Our approach provides the trainee with an exposure to working in a university counseling center with a diverse licensed and training staff.

-Behavioral Health Interventions—Training in evidence-based interventions and provision of consultation sessions to CAPS clients in support of treatment plan.
+Behavioral Health Interventions—Training in evidence-based interventions and provision of consultation sessions to CAPS clients in support of their treatment plan.

-Outreach—Event attendance, networking, and tabling representing CAPS and its services, and facilitation/presentation of outreach activities and workshops.
-Development and maintenance of social media related outreach.
+Outreach—Event attendance, networking, and tabling representing CAPS and its services and facilitation/presentation of outreach activities and workshops.

 - Preference will be given to those candidates who have an interest in college mental health.